abdullahzmaili/EmailAuthChecker/INSTRUCTIONS.md

 ## Support
 - Author: Abdullah Zmaili
-- Version: 1.0 | July 16, 2025
+- Version: 1.0 | July 16, 2025 | Updated: July 20, 2025
 - PowerShell: 5.1+ required
-- Total Checks: 21 comprehensive validations
+- Total Checks: 19 comprehensive validations

 ## Disclaimer
+This tool is provided for educational and diagnostic purposes only.
+The author makes no warranties regarding accuracy, completeness, or fitness for any particular purpose.
+Users should verify all findings independently and consult with email security professionals before making production changes.
+The tool performs read-only DNS queries and does not modify any domain configurations.
 Use at your own risk.
 Author not liable for any outcomes.